AlvaroBer/Java-Pomodoro/README.md

 ## Work Time Tracker  v 0.1

+####This version is obsolete at this time but probably it works partially.

 This is a simple pomodoro to use during your work.
 It allows control your working time and program your rests between working sessions.
 You can learn more about pomodoro technique in [this link](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ### Installation